hpca-uni-lu-25/gem5-assignment3-wq25/README.md

 ## Submission

-You will submit this assignment via GitHub Classroom.
+You will submit this assignment via GitHub Classroom and a pdf-copy of questions.md in Moodle.

 1. Accept the assignment by clicking on the link provided in the announcement.
 2. Create a Codespace for the assignment on your repository.